Skip to Main Content

 What is Community-Based Learning?

 Community-based learning is intentionally designed, coordinated, and executed learning experiences in community-based settings that enhance participants’ academic learning, contribute to their personal growth, and increase their civic engagement while concurrently benefiting the community or communities in which these activities are embedded.
-Examples of this category include service-learning, volunteering, community service projects, living-learning communities, Days of Service, and civic engagement (course-based, for-credit).
+Examples of this category include service-learning, volunteering, community service projects, living-learning communities, and civic engagement (course-based, for-credit).